Overview

 Individual Community Responders

-Individuals who have an active CarePortal account not associated with an active CarePortal church and is not a member of any communities.
-Responders are not included when a Church Leader chooses to Engage the Community and invite partnership and collaboration on specific requests.
-They can respond to requests they find on their own from the various places approved requests are found (CarePortal Map, Open Requests List, Church/Team Pages).
+Individuals who have an active CarePortal account not associated with an active CarePortal church and are not members of any communities.
+Responders are notified when a Church Leader chooses to Engage the Community and invite partnership and collaboration on specific requests.
+They can respond to requests they find on their own from the various places approved requests are found (CarePortal Browse Open Requests, Church/Team Pages).

 Individual Community Members